 Often managers can tell me what they look for when they are buying stocks.
 However, few people take the time to understand when to sell a stock.
 Tim shares with us the situations when they sell a stock; “Basically we sell under one of three circumstances.
 Firstly, we will sell the stock when the price reaches the valuation.
 Alternatively, we might sell a stock when we find a better stock or idea.
 Finally and hopefully this doesn’t happen often, but we will sell a stock if we were just wrong.
 Mistakes will happen from time to time.”

 Value managers are very conscious of risk.

 This statement is not always true but Value funds tend to have lower volatility.
 I asked Tim how they managed risk in the Cundill Value Fund.
 “While many managers try to manage risk through diversification, we try to manage the portfolio with 20 to 30 holdings.
 We feel that if you’ve done the homework and you like a stock, then why not buy more of it.
-Rather risk is managed through good bottom up research and making sure that you have bought the stock undervalued.
+Rather risk is managed through good bottom-up research and making sure that you have bought the stock undervalued.
 We spend time making sure our valuation work is correct.
-Risk management is in the price we pay.
+Risk management is at the price we pay.

 You can diversify by making sure your holdings are different by nature.
 There is rarely a shortage of ideas.
 The key is to find the best ideas.

 The information contained in this article was obtained from sources believed to be reliable, however, we cannot represent that it is accurate or complete.
 The views expressed are those of the author and not necessarily those of Manulife Securities International Ltd.